eventescapes/event-escapes/replit.md

 ## Recent Changes (October 26, 2025)

-### Duffel Flights Bug Fixes - Critical Services Persistence Issue RESOLVED
+### Duffel Flights Bug Fixes - COMPLETE RESOLUTION

-**Root Cause Identified:** Services (seats/baggage) selected on ancillaries page were being stored in a separate Deno KV location that the Stripe webhook never checked, causing them to be lost during checkout and resulting in $0.00 total and missing services on confirmation.
+**Root Cause #1 - Services Data Loss:** Services (seats/baggage) selected on ancillaries page were being stored in a separate Deno KV location that the Stripe webhook never checked, causing them to be lost during checkout.

+**Root Cause #2 - Incorrect Stripe Amount:** Stripe checkout session was created with only the flight price, not including seat and baggage costs, causing payment to charge the wrong amount.

 **Complete Fix Implemented:**